Warren in Grafton County, New Hampshire — The American Northeast (New England)

 Erected 2012 by New Hampshire Division of Historical Resources.
 (Marker Number 231.)

 Location.
 43° 55.512′ N, 71° 53.48′ W. Marker is in Warren, New Hampshire, in Grafton County.
 Marker is at the intersection of School Street and Mount Moosilauke Highway (New Hampshire Route 25), on the right when traveling south on School Street.
+Marker is located next to a Redstone missile.
 Touch for map.
-Marker is located next to a Redstone missile.
 Marker is in this post office area: Warren NH 03279, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Baker River (approx. 8.6 miles away); The Night the Bomber Crashed (approx. 9.4 miles away); The Granite State Park History (approx. 11.4 miles away); Geological History of the Polar Caves (approx. 11.4 miles away); Haverhill Corner Historic District (approx. 11.4 miles away); Wildwood (approx. 12 miles away); The Bedell Bridge (approx. 12.3 miles away).
+At least 8 other markers are within 12 miles of this Baker River (approx. 8.6 miles away); The Night the Bomber Crashed (approx. 9.4 miles away); The Granite State (approx. 11.3 miles away); Park History (approx. 11.4 miles away); Geological History of the Polar Caves (approx. 11.4 miles away); Haverhill World War Memorial (approx. 11.4 miles away); Haverhill Corner Historic District (approx. 11.4 miles away); Wildwood (approx. 12 miles away).

 Also see . . .
 Wikipedia - Norris Cotton.
 (Submitted on September 1, 2015, by Kevin Craft of Bedford, Quebec.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 1, 2015, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 193 times since then and 10 times this year.
+This page was last revised on November 24, 2019.
+It was originally submitted on September 1, 2015, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 233 times since then and 8 times this year.
 Photos: 1, 2. submitted on September 1, 2015, by Kevin Craft of Bedford, Quebec.